cagix/pandoc-thesis/README.md

 4. Put your content into the markdown file [`thesis.md`]

-    The default chapters correspond to a typical structure of a scientific thesis (see also `@Balzert2017`: *Balzert et al.* "Wissenschaftliches Arbeiten", Springer, 2017).
+    The default chapters correspond to a typical structure of a scientific thesis (see also `@Balzert2022`: *Balzert et al.* "Wissenschaftliches Arbeiten", 2022).
 You can just use this as starting point for your work ...

     *Hint*: You will find some help regarding the use of Markdown in the first chapter of [`thesis.md`] as well as typical number of pages for each chapter in the beginning of each